caffeinated/modules/README.md

 Quick Installation
 ------------------
 Begin by installing the package through Composer.
-Add `caffeinated/modules` to your composer.json file:
+The best way to do this is through your terminal via Composer itself:

 ```
-"caffeinated/modules": "~1.0@dev"
+composer require caffeinated/modules
 ```

-Then run `composer install` to pull the package in.

 Once this operation is complete, simply add both the service provider and facade classes to your project's `config/app.php` file: